ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 ### Configuration Updates

 The EB environment has many settings that can be changed after the environment has been setup.
 The word "update" is associated with configuration change applied to an environment.
 Config updates are processed separate from deployments and probably require replacing/restarting the instances.

-If there is a change to health reporting, a full refresh of the instances is likely required... just like you need to restart an instance to change this in the EC2 console.
+If there is a change to health reporting, from standard to enhanced, a full refresh of the instances is likely required... just like you need to restart an instance to change this in the EC2 console.

 If you modify the underlying resource between environment changes they get overwritten.
 Changing from a single instance to load balancing replaces all your current instances.